 And much more, all in the quest for the Almighty Dollar

-An individual game player can engage in risky (but sometimes lucrative) activities for his or her account, such as short selling of stocks, and players or companies can participate in buying and shorting put and call options and commodity futures on crude oil, gold, silver, wheat, and corn, or can gamble with massive leverage on interest rate swaps (derivatives contracts).
-Although the U.S. dollar is the default, players also can instantly configure the simulation for any one of 22 other currencies, before starting a new game, starting with the equivalent of up to U.S. $1 billion in Euros, Pounds, Yen, Won, Canadian or Australian dollars, Rupees, Pesos, Kroner, etc. Use the default currency exchange rate or, in the current version, set the exchange rate yourself at the start of a new game.
+An individual game player can engage in risky (but sometimes lucrative) activities for his or her account, such as short selling of stocks, and players or companies can participate in buying and shorting put and call options and commodity futures on crude oil, gold, silver, wheat, and corn, or can gamble with massive leverage on interest rate swaps (derivatives contracts), or speculate on wildly fluctuating cryptocurrencies.
+Although the U.S. dollar is the default, players also can instantly configure the simulation for any one of 22 other currencies, before starting a new game, starting with the equivalent of up to U.S. $1 billion in Euros, Pounds, Yen, Won, Canadian, Hong Kong, Singapore, or Australian dollars, Rupees, Pesos, Kroner, etc. Use the default currency exchange rate or, in the current version, set the exchange rate yourself at the start of a new game.

 Of course, no Wall Street simulation would be complete without ethical challenges.
 Wall Street Raider frequently presents you with difficult ethical choices, unexpectedly, although you can turn off that feature, if you don't wish to be tempted.
 Sometimes, by making an unethical choice, you can make a quick killing for your company; other times, such as by failing to recall an unsafe product, you can at best avoid a big expense.
 In either case, you create bad karma each time you act unethically, making it ever more likely that your bad actions will have severe negative consequences.
 Successfully running a large company requires the ability to wisely make hard decisions, and WSR will test you to the limit!